EmilyLin8073/Pig-Latin/README.md

 ## Pig Latin

+Before you can run the script, you have to create a virtual environment

-For creating a python virtual environment, use `python -m venv env` command.
+For creating a python virtual environment, use `python -m venv env` command in the project directory

-Use the `python main.py` to run the script
+After virtual environment is created, use the `python main.py` to run the script